-Action alternatives are developed to meet project objectives in alternative ways that would resolve each resource concern within one alternative.
-Because resolving some concerns creates conflicts with resolving others, mitigation measures are developed.
-Mitigation measures are placed in groups, and the groups provide a framework for developing action alternatives.
+Action alternatives were developed to meet project objectives by addressing the resource concerns identified in Chapter 1.
+Because resolving some concerns created conflicts with resolving others, mitigation measures were developed.
+Mitigation measures were placed in groups, and the groups provided a framework for developing action alternatives.